Today's Articles

 Charles had come to New Orleans from Mississippi.
 He was a self-educated activist for civil rights.
 He believed in self-defense for the black community and encouraged blacks to move to Liberia to escape racial discrimination and violence.
 On the evening of July 23, 1900, three white police officers, Sergeant Jules C. Aucoin, August T. Mora, and Joseph D. Cantrelle, investigated reports of "two suspicious-looking negroes" sitting on a porch in a predominantly white neighborhood.
 They found Robert Charles and his roommate, 19-year-old Leonard Pierce, at the scene.

 The policemen questioned the two men; Charles stood up, which the police took as an aggressive move.
 Mora grabbed him, and the two struggled.
 Mora and Charles pulled guns and exchanged shots; both men received non-lethal gunshot wounds to the legs.
 Charles fled to his residence, leaving a trail of blood.
 Pierce, also armed, was covered by a police officer when Charles ran.
-Charles returned to his residence early the next morning, approximately 3 am on the morning of July 24, 1900.
+Charles returned to his residence early the next morning, approximately 3 am, on July 24, 1900.

 On July 25, Acting Mayor William L. Mehle announced a $250 reward for the arrest of Charles while issuing a proclamation urging peace.
 Historian William Ivy Hair described the scene: The mayor, knowing the mood of the city and fearing that some massive butchery of the black population might take place, called upon the state militia units, which had been mobilized since Thursday, to go to the scene with—and he made a special point of this—their two Gatling guns.
 Capdevielle declared that if things got completely out of hand, the Gatling guns should be fired into the white mob.